Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Jesus' parables aren't just nice stories—they're the primary teaching method he used to communicate the nature of God's Kingdom, and you'll be tested on understanding why he chose specific images, what theological points each parable makes, and how they challenged first-century Jewish expectations.
+Jesus' parables aren't just nice stories.
+They're the primary teaching method he used to communicate the nature of God's Kingdom.
+You'll be tested on understanding why he chose specific images, what theological points each parable makes, and how they challenged first-century Jewish expectations.
 These compact narratives reveal Jesus' radical reinterpretation of concepts like righteousness, neighborliness, and divine grace, often subverting the assumptions of his original audience.

 These parables reveal a God who actively seeks the lost and offers forgiveness that defies human expectations of merit and worthiness.
-The theological mechanism here is prevenient grace—God's initiative precedes human response.
+The theological idea at work is prevenient grace, meaning God's initiative comes before any human response.

 Jesus used parables to redefine who belongs in the community of faith and what obligations believers have toward others.
 These stories challenge ethnic, economic, and religious boundaries that his audience took for granted.

-These parables describe how God's Kingdom operates in the world—often in unexpected, hidden, or gradual ways.
-The mechanism is eschatological tension: the Kingdom is "already" present but "not yet" fully realized.
+These parables describe how God's Kingdom operates in the world, often in unexpected, hidden, or gradual ways.
+The key concept here is eschatological tension: the Kingdom is "already" present but "not yet" fully realized.

 These parables warn that the Kingdom demands preparation and faithful stewardship.
-The theological principle is eschatological urgency—Jesus' return (parousia) requires constant vigilance.
+The theological principle is eschatological urgency: Jesus' return (the parousia) requires constant vigilance.

 | Concept | Best Examples |